Wilko01/CV_Floor_Pump/README.md

 endon // close this part that started with ‘on System#Boot do ‘

 on Rules#Timer=1 do // when timer 1 reaches the end of the cycle do
-    If %systime% > 06:00:00        //before time …
+    If %systime% > 06:00:00        //after time …
-        If %systime% < 20:00:00    //after time …
+        If %systime% < 20:00:00    //before time …
             Publish,ESP05_CV_Floor/status/insideOfOperationalHours,on    //push to MQTT
-            Let,1,[CV_Floor_Temp_In#Temperature]*100+[CV_Floor_Temp_Out#Temperature] //store the value in variable1 to be able to be used later.

-            if [CV_Floor_Temp_In#Temperature] > 45 //this is the temperature to high gpio,13,0 //turn the relais off
+            Let,1,[CV_Floor_Temp_In#Temperature]*100+[CV_Floor_Temp_Out#Temperature] //store the value in variable1 to be able to be used later. if [CV_Floor_Temp_In#Temperature] > 45 //this is the temperature too high gpio,13,0 //turn the relais off
                 Publish,ESP05_CV_Floor/status/TemperatureTooHigh,on
             endif
             if [CV_Floor_Temp_In#Temperature] > 30   //when above .. then on
                 gpio,13,1
             endif
             if [CV_Floor_Temp_In#Temperature] < 22   //when below .. then off
             gpio,13,0
             Publish,ESP05_CV_Floor/status/TemperatureTooHigh,off   // publis to MQTT
             endif
-        else
-            gpio,13,0
-            Publish,ESP05_CV_Floor/status/insideOfOperationalHours,off
         endif
-    else
-        gpio,13,0
-        Publish,ESP05_CV_Floor/status/insideOfOperationalHours,off
     endif

     7dn,[var#1]

     Publish,ESP05_CV_Floor/status/CV_Floor_Temp_In,[CV_Floor_Temp_In#Temperature]
     Publish,ESP05_CV_Floor/status/CV_Floor_Temp_Out,[CV_Floor_Temp_Out#Temperature]
     Publish,ESP05_CV_Floor/status/CV_Pump_Relay,[CV_Pump_Relay#State]